natedey/RINRUS-oldpublic/bin/FSAPT/README.md

 Similarly, the gen-FG-analysis-arpeggio.py script counts the interactions for the functional groups interacting with a user-specified seed.
 Requires an arpeggio contacts file to have been run on the cluster PDB.
 Example usage:
         input: python3 gen-FG-analysis-arpeggio.py -c contact_counts.dat -p res_17_h.pdb -s A:294
 	output: FG-arpeggio.dat which lists the functional groups and the number of given interaction types.
 The order of the interaction types column is the same as in the contacts file, which can be found in the README of Arpeggio

 4) Generate QM-cluster model input files for quantum chemistry software packages based on the unsigned magnitude of the fragment FSAPT interaction energy.
 This should be equivalent to step 8 of the original workflow.
 The sapt2rins.py script generates res_atoms-fsapt.dat, which then allows you to create models for quantum chemistry software packages.
-Example usage:
+Example usage (in this case, we want the A:293 SAM cofactor to be included in the seed even though our FSAPT calculation only had A:294 GLY as fragA):

-	input: python3 ~/git/RINRUS_master/bin/FSAPT/sapt2rins.py -p FG-SAPT.dat -c contact_counts.dat -s A:293,A:294
+	input: python3 ~/git/RINRUS/bin/FSAPT/sapt2rins.py -p FG-SAPT.dat -c contact_counts.dat -s A:293,A:294
 	output: res_atoms-fsapt.dat

 This brings us to Step 9 on the original workflow, but you will need an additional argument "-c" when running rinrus_trim2_pdb.py to tell RINRUS to use the